 The first car I put together that did almost everything I wanted to do was this ’65 Falcon Futura hardtop coupe.
 It came into my life as another Harper’s Metals score with a good body and a bad engine.
 A 289 was sourced from our core pile and given a Red Deer Auto Wrecker’s overhaul.
 It was just fast enough to win its fair share of street races, and loud enough to attract unwanted attention from the cops.

 MY ALL-TIME FAVORITE car came about as a result of my good fortune and tragedy for another family.
 The Bat Outta Hell 1962 BelAir Sport Coupe was one of my most successful street racing programs.
 The car itself came to us when the powerglide automatic gave out on the highway south of town.
 I have always liked these cars from first seeing pictures of ’62 Super Stockers in the pages of Hot Rod Magazine.
 For a hundred bucks, I was the new owner.
 The next stage of ‘the plan coming together’ involved a tragic and fatal accident that demolished a ’69 Ralley Sport Camaro and killed its young owner.
+A friend and I built the kid a ‘killer’ motor with a Corvette cam- unfortunately it lived up to its name.
 The engine only needed a thorough clean up and inspection of its components.
 The only glitch on start-up was a slightly bent valve.
 A full-manual aluminum Powerglide was built and installed behind the Camaro’s 350.
 Subsequent paycheques would see new go-fast speed parts added.
 Quarter mile times for this 3600lb. car got into the low 14s.
 Top end speed was a little north of 140mph.

 “If I’da known then what I know now” best says what I think about most of the cars up to this point.
 None moreso than the BelAir.
 Its retirement didn’t end well.
 ‘Nuff said.